liebman/AnalogClock/README.md

 [![Build Status](https://travis-ci.org/liebman/AnalogClock.svg?branch=master)](https://travis-ci.org/liebman/AnalogClock)

 [I2CAnalogClock](I2CAnalogClock) contains the code for the ATTiny85 as an I2C based Analog Clock controller.
-I used [Eclipse with an Arduino plugin](http://sloeber.io) for development.
-If you want to use the Arduino IDE then create an empty file named I2CAnalogClock.ino.
+I am now using [PlatformIO](https://platformio.org/) for development.

 [SynchroClock](SynchroClock) contains the code for the ESP8266 module.
-I used [Eclipse with an Arduino plugin](http://sloeber.io) for development.
-If you want to use the Arduino IDE then create an empty file named SynchroClock.ino.
+I am now using [PlatformIO](https://platformio.org/) for development.

 [NTPTest](NTPTest) contains a framework for testing the NTP class in an accelerated manor on linux or MacOS saving days of waiting for results.